Pages Tagged With: "response"

 Robert Coupe Secretary of

 The State Emergency Response Commission offers periodic training and workshops for responders, civic leaders, managers and staff of facilities that handle hazardous substances, and others.
-Annual Hazardous Materials Training Workshop Canceled In response to the State of Emergency declared by Governor John Carney, Fire School Director Robert Newnam has
+Annual Hazardous Materials Training Workshop: May 7 and 8, 2021 The 14th Annual Hazardous Materials Training Workshop will take place May 7 and 8,

 The EPCRA Reporting Program is located in the Department of Natural Resources and Environmental Control’s Emergency Prevention and Response Section.
 This program is responsible for the collection and dissemination of information reported under the federal and state Emergency Planning and Community Right-to-Know Acts (EPCRA).